Italy keeps Europe on tenterhooks over reform

 Prime Minister Silvio Berlusconi was holed up with aides and coalition leaders in his Rome residence on Tuesday night drafting a "letter of intent" to the EU on what Italy would do to enact economic reforms demanded by its EU partners as a condition for buying its bonds.

-The euro zone's number three economy is at the center of the storm, needing to issue some 600 billion euros in bonds in the next three years to refinance maturing debt.
+The euro zone's number three economy is at the centre of the storm, needing to issue some 600 billion euros in bonds in the next three years to refinance maturing debt.

 Umberto Bossi, leader of the Northern League, whose support is vital to Berlusconi, said the coalition had reached agreement on reforms but that it was up to the EU to decide if they were enough.
 "In the end we have found a way.
 Now we will see what the EU says," Bossi told reporters.